 An elderly person moving into senior living may have lost a spouse and may not have a strong network of support, so to avoid isolation, it’s important to create opportunities for residents to make new friends and meet regularly.
 If a resident has friends outside of the facility, there should be a place for the resident to entertain guests.
 This could be a kitchen and living area in private rooms or a common area for residents to reserve.

 Another social consideration is sleeping accommodations for residents’ family members or close friends.
 Sometimes, facilities may provide space for overnight guest stays.
 In some cases, senior living furniture is designed with guests in mind: Seating in private rooms can convert into beds.

 Residents with Alzheimer’s or other types of dementia may become easily agitated by seemingly minor issues, like bad lighting or too much background noise.
 Designers try to create environments that allow residents to focus easily on activities like reading or talking with friends.
 This might mean making sure residents’ rooms aren’t too close to common areas, installing soundproof walls or curtains to block activity in the hallway, or allowing access to quieter areas like a garden or library.

-Memory care facility designers should think about the environment as a healing space, according to Franklin.
-The goal is for the interior space to have a positive effect on dementia symptoms by targeting several basic human needs, including a sense of self-esteem, belonging, and safety.
-Addressing these needs helps recreate the feeling of connection and comfort a person associates with their home, called place attachment.
+Memory care facility designers should continually think about the environment as a healing space, according to Franklin.
+The goal is for the interior and exterior spaces to have a positive effect on dementia symptoms by targeting several basic human needs, including a sense of self-esteem, belonging, and safety.
+Addressing these needs helps reestablish place attachment, which is the feeling of connection and comfort a person associates with their home.

 “What makes a home a home?
 That’s a big question,” Franklin says.
 “When people are moving, it’s an emotional process as well as a physical one, so this is about providing opportunities for that same type of emotional attachment to occur in a new space.”